awsdocs/amazon-lex-developer-guide/doc_source/API_PutBot.md

  Specifies the target locale for the bot\.
 Any intent used in the bot must be compatible with the locale of the bot\.
 The default is `en-US`\.
 Type: String
-Valid Values:` en-US`
+Valid Values:` en-US | en-GB | de-DE`
 Required: Yes

  ** processBehavior **
-If you set the `processBehavior` element to `Build`, Amazon Lex builds the bot so that it can be run\.
-If you set the element to `Save`Amazon Lex saves the bot, but doesn't build it\.
+If you set the `processBehavior` element to `BUILD`, Amazon Lex builds the bot so that it can be run\.
+If you set the element to `SAVE` Amazon Lex saves the bot, but doesn't build it\.
-If you don't specify this value, the default value is `Save`\.
+If you don't specify this value, the default value is `BUILD`\.
 Type: String
 Valid Values:` SAVE | BUILD`
 Required: No